henro25/simple-chat/notebook.md

 5. Documentation
 6. Modify the config so that messages can be sent to a real host (not loopback aka `localhost`)
 7. Clean All Accounts funtion on the server

 ---

+# 2/7/24

+## Implementing Conversation List Page UI
+   1. [DONE] Data Structure: Chat Conversations (LIST)
+   2. [DONE] Sort by most recent conversation (actually no need since we will be receiving users in most recent order)
+   3. [DONE] Show num unread msgs next to each user
+      1. [DONE] Make each a button
+   4. [DONE] Scroll feature [can be click to see next set of users too if too tricky]
+   5. [DONE] Search Bar
+   6. [DONE] Display total unreads

+---